 The use of gasoline / diesel is allowed for the sole purpose of fueling generators.
 At no time is it acceptable to use gasoline / diesel for any other purpose.

 All liquid fuel must be stored in a safety approved container marked for such purpose, and away from a high traffic area.

-Propane cylinders used in propane effects must be clearly marked for the sole use of that purpose, and their location reported the the FAST.
+Propane cylinders used in propane effects must be clearly marked for that sole purpose, and their location reported to the FAST.

-The FAST will maintain a site map with the location of all propane cylinders marked down.
+The FAST will maintain a site map with the location of all propane cylinders marked.

-Fire performer refers to any person who uses fire props as a medium of dance, and expression.
-They can be amateur, or professional.
-Fire performance is an integral part of any Burn event, the following statements are not intended to hinder the artistic expression of any participant, they are intended to reduce the risk to both the performer, and any audience members.
+Fire performer refers to any person who uses fire props as a medium of dance and expression.
+They can be amateur or professional.
+Fire performance is an integral part of any Burn event; the following statements are not intended to hinder the artistic expression of any participant and are intended to reduce the risk to both the performer, and any audience members.
 Fire performers assume all risk of this activity, FB does not accept liability for this activity.
 “Performer” hereafter refers to any person indulging in this activity, regardless of skill level.

 Fire breathing is prohibited.
 It is the most dangerous of the Fire arts, and we are not equipped to deal with the consequences should it go wrong.

 The use of fire props will be allowed at any time, but only in designated locations.
 This location will be the large grassy area surrounding the effigy site.
-The use of fire props including, but not limited to poi, staff, hoop, fire eating, is prohibited in camps, at stages, and in all other areas except that listed above.
+The use of fire props including, but not limited to poi, staff, hoop is prohibited in camps, at stages, and in all other areas except that listed above.

 All performers must be at least twenty feet away from any structure.
 It will be the responsibility of the performer to complete a visual site inspection.